 Free Online Teleprompters:

-Cueprompter is a free web based teleprompter service.
+Cueprompter is a free web-based teleprompter service.
 There is no need to sign up as a member or log in to the site.
 Just go to www.cueprompter.com and type or copy/paste your text into the text field.
-You cannot save your work on this site so you should use a word processor or a tool like OneNote (my favourite) or Evernote.
+You cannot save your work on this site so you should use a word processor or a tool like OneNote (my favorite) or Evernote.
 Then set the font size and scroll speed and when you’re ready to record press the “start prompter” button and away you go.

 AutoCue is very similar to Cueprompter.
 The layout is a little different but they are essentially the same.
-You can paste your script into the text field and your good to go.
-Just like Cueprompter, AutoCue allows you to adjust the font size, scroll speed and alternate between black text with a white background or black text on a white background.
+You can paste your script into the text field and you’re good to go.
+Just like Cueprompter, AutoCue allows you to adjust the font size, and scroll speed and alternate between black text with a white background or black text on a white background.

 You can adjust the scroll speed at the top of the screen or use keyboard hotkeys.
 The maximum text length is 2000 characters but you can have multiple tabs/windows open if you need more.